 Level 6, 60 Credits

 This programme is delivered over a full year from January on a Thursday.
-The course offers a blended approach to teaching and learning.

 You will be expected to attend University, participate in online sessions and attend clinical simulations in order to meet the requirements of the programme.